induktio/thinker/Details.md

 Recommended alphax.txt settings
 ===============================
 All alphax.txt files provided by Thinker contain some optional, minor edits as summarized below.
-These edits will introduce fairly minimal differences to the vanilla game mechanics.
+These edits will introduce fairly minimal differences to the vanilla game mechanics and they also will not change the default tech tree ordering.

 1. Fix: Enabled the "Antigrav Struts" special ability for air units as stated in the manual.
 2. Fix: Disabled the "Clean Reactor" special ability for Probe Teams because they already don't require any support.